Buddy (dog actor): Film

 He was cast as Buddy in the 1997 Disney film Air Bud, a film that tells the story of a golden retriever abandoned by his alcoholic abusive owner; in the film (which was Buddy's final acting role), he moved in with a boy named Josh Framm who was depressed after his father died in a plane crash.

 He appeared on the Kids' Choice Awards in 1998, where he was nominated for a Blimp Award for the film.
 Prior to his death, Buddy sired nine puppies.

 Illness and death

 In 1997, Buddy had his right hind leg amputated due to synovial cell sarcoma, a type of cancer that manifests near the joints, although he was still able to play basketball.
-Six months later Air Buddy died in his sleep due to complications from cancer on February 10, 1998, at his owner's San Diego home.
+Six months later Buddy died in his sleep due to complications from cancer on February 10, 1998, at his owner's San Diego home.
 At the time of his death, Buddy was 9 years old.

-Buddy was a month and 13 days away from celebrating his 10th birthday.
-Air Bud: Golden Receiver was dedicated to his memory.
+Before Buddy's death, Di Cicco froze eleven vials of his semen.
+A few vials of Buddy's semen remains, and are stored at the International Canine Semen Bank.
+According to Di Cicco, Buddy has posthumously sired three litters of puppies.